EDXFund/EdxToken/README.md

 ## 	grantRole(address account,uint8 mtype,uint256 amount)

-  * use grantRole to set authorize
+* use grantRole to set authorization
 * param:

   1.account: which account to author

   2.mtype:

   * 2 as basestone
   * 3 as pe Invest
   * 4 as team Invest info
   * others clear account's rights

   3.amount
   how many tokens can be used

+  ##    roleInfo(uint8 mtype)  returns(address,uint256)

+   check for bs/pe/tm roleInfo

+  ** param:**

+    1.mtype:

+    * 2 as basestone
+    * 3 as pe Invest
+    * 4 as team Invest info

+  ** returns **

+   (address,value) address is master account for bs/pe/tm and value mean how many coins can be assigned